I Go to the Rock: The Gospel Music of Whitney Houston: Commercial performance

 I Go To The Rock: The Gospel Music of Whitney Houston debuted at number 2 on the Billboard Top Gospel Albums chart dated April 8, 2023.
 According to Billboard, the compilation garnered 4,000 equivalent album sales during the tracking week ending March 30, 2023, propelling it at number two spot.

-The album marks Houston's second top ten spot and entry into the Top Gospel Albums chart.
-Her first gospel album, 1996's The Preacher's Wife soundtrack debuted at number one and held the top spot for 26 consecutive weeks and remained on the chart for 165 weeks.
+The album marks Houston's second top ten spot and entry into the Top Gospel Albums chart, following 1996's The Preacher's Wife soundtrack which debuted at number one and held the top spot for 26 consecutive weeks and remained on the chart for 165 weeks.
 The compilation has since spent 31 cumulative weeks on the chart.
 On October 26, 2023, the album was announced as a finalist for the Billboard Music Awards for Top Gospel Album.